WEBSITE AND SUPPLIER / CONTRACTOR PRIVACY NOTICE

 (How we use your personal information)

 This notice explains what information we collect, when we collect it and how we use it when you visit our website.
 During the course of our activities, we will process personal data (which may be held on paper, electronically, or otherwise) about you and we recognise the need to treat it in an appropriate and lawful manner.
-The purpose of this notice is to make you aware of how we will handle your information.
+The purpose of this notice is to make you aware of how we will process your personal data.

 Who we are